dashinja/CalarmHelp/README.md

 ## Why
 Perhaps you like to use google calendar to time block both events and tasks - however you find the 'notifications' from those calendar events to be lack luster.
 It just doesn't get your attention enough to be in your face, and thus actionable.
 Perhaps then you'd like to supplement each calendar event with a separate alarm - which also means double work.
-Then maybe you found an alarm application like (AMDroid on Android devices) which can look at selected calendars for tags of a given name (i.e. #work or #home) paired with a reminder syntax (i.e. [10m] or [120m]) and create an alarm to pair with the specifid event.
+Then maybe you found an alarm application like (AMDroid on Android devices) which can look at selected calendars for tags of a given name (i.e. `#work` or `#home`) paired with a reminder syntax (i.e. `[10m]` or `[120m]`) and create an alarm to pair with the specifid event.

-A calendar title nomenclature of say: "Take out the trash. #home [10m]" and the event itself with a start time of 8:00AM will produce an alarm titled "Take out the trash" and be set fot for 7:50AM.
+A calendar title nomenclature of say: `"Take out the trash. #home [10m]"` and the event itself with a start time of 8:00AM will produce an alarm titled "Take out the trash" and be set fot for 7:50AM.

-CalarmHelp is a word jumble coming from "Calendar" + "Alarm" + "Help".
+CalarmHelp is a word jumble coming from `"Calendar"` + `"Alarm"` + `"Help"`.
 Calendar Alarm Help.

-CalarmHelp contains an API used to trigger GPT4o to translate normal human speech like "At 8AM remind me to take out the trash 10 minutes early at home" into a JSON object which contains a structured title with a value such as
+CalarmHelp contains an API used to trigger `GPT4o` to translate normal human speech like `"At 8AM remind me to take out the trash 10 minutes early at home"` into a JSON object which contains a structured title with a value such as
-"Take out the trash @ 8AM #home [10m]".
+`"Take out the trash @ 8AM #home [10m]"`.
 This output (simplified in this readme) is passed as input to a google calendar API service, and calls the create calendar event method - and provides the needed meta data for that event's creation.
 After the calendar event is created - the Android application can look at the calendar and create an alarm on your behalf based on the tags in that title + the syntax for lead time for a reminder of that alarm.

 ## Installation